The Aces (indie pop band): When My Heart Felt Volcanic (2018–2019)

-Under My Influence (2020–present)
+Under My Influence (2020–2022)

 On March 4, 2020, the Aces released their first single of their second LP, titled "Daydream".
 A music video for the song was released on March 24, 2020.

 On April 6, 2020, the second single was released, titled "Lost Angeles".
 On May 6, 2020, the Aces revealed the title and track listing of the album, Under My Influence, along with the release of a third single, "My Phone is Trying to Kill Me".

 Their fourth single from Under My Influence, "Kelly" was released on June 1, 2020.
 "Kelly," which is explicitly queer, is the first of the band's songs to use gendered pronouns.
 Cristal and Alisa Ramirez commented that while they had not been consciously avoiding gendered pronouns, the band, in which three of four members are queer, had previously not been ready to "step into that space [...] as artists."

 Under My Influence was originally slated for release on June 12, 2020.
 However, on June 7, the band announced that the album would be delayed in response to the George Floyd protests.
 The band's official website revealed the new release date as July 17, 2020.